Old Mission, Michigan

 Old Mission is an unincorporated community in Grand Traverse County in the U.S. state of Michigan.
-It is located within Peninsula Township near the tip of Old Mission Peninsula along the shores of the East Arm of Grand Traverse Bay.
+The community is located within Peninsula Township, and is located about 2 mi south of the tip of the Old Mission Peninsula, along the shore of the East Arm of Grand Traverse Bay.
 As an unincorporated community, Old Mission has no legally defined boundaries or population statistics of its own.

+Old Mission is one of the oldest communities in Northern Michigan, and is the oldest permanent settlement in the Grand Traverse Bay region, founded in 1839 by Presbyterian missionary Peter Dougherty.
+The Old Mission Peninsula today is known largely for its cherry crop, which is also attributed to Dougherty.

 History

-In the Treaty of Washington in 1836, the federal government agreed to provide local native tribes with both a mission and schools for their reservation.
+In the Treaty of Washington in 1836, the federal government agreed to provide local native tribes, such as the Ojibwe and Odawa, with both a mission and schools for their reservation.
 Henry Schoolcraft, the Indian agent representing the government, selected a natural harbor on the eastern shore of the peninsula in Grand Traverse Bay for the planned facilities.
-In 1838, the Presbyterian Board of Missions, sent the Reverend Peter Dougherty (1805–1894) to establish the mission, now known as Old Mission, for which the peninsula would eventually become known.
+In 1838, the Presbyterian Board of Missions, sent the Reverend Peter Dougherty (1805–1894) to establish the mission, doing so in 1839.
+The settlement became known as Grand Traverse, and was given a post office in 1850.
+In 1852, Dougherty relocated the mission to the Leelanau County community of Omena, originally established as New Mission.
+In 1869, the Grand Traverse post office was renamed to Old Mission.

 The Dougherty Mission House, also known as the Rushmore House and Inn, was built within the community in 1842.
 The house and surrounding structures currently serve as a museum.
 The Old Mission Inn, built is 1887, is also a historic structure within Old Mission.
 The two are listed on the National Register of Historic Places and as Michigan State Historic Sites.

-The area received its first post office on April 26, 1850 under the name Old Mission.
+The area received its first post office on April 26, 1850, under the name Old Mission.
 The post office remains in operation and is located at 4007 Swaney Road.
 Currently, the post office uses the 49673 ZIP Code, which is used for post office box only and has no delivery.
 The area is served by the Traverse City 49686 ZIP Code.